HL7/fhir-sdoh-clinicalcare/input/pagecontent/index.md

 ### Note to Implementers

-Implementers should pay specific attention to the following sections, they are listed in a suggested order:
+Implementers should pay specific attention to the following sections.
+They are listed in a suggested order:

 * [Technical Background](technical_background.html) if the implementer needs basic FHIR information references
 * [Survey Instrument Support](survey_instrument_support.html), and [ QuestionnaireResponse Mapping Instructions](mapping_instructions.html) if implementing support for structured assessment instruments
 * [Support for Multiple Domains](support_for_multiple_domains.html) to understand this IG's approach to domain specific value sets and terminology use
-* [Exchange Workflow diagram](exchange_workflow.html) to understand the exchange workflows along with the [Functional Use Case](functional_use_cases.html)
-   *these provide step by step FHIR guidance, and are critical to review*
+* [Exchange Workflow diagram](exchange_workflow.html) to understand the exchange workflows.
+Along with the [Functional Use Cases](functional_use_cases.html), *these provide step by step FHIR guidance, and are critical to review.*
-* [Synchronizing Applications with API Data Sources](synchronizing_applications_with_api_data_sources.html) that describes the suggested method for synchronizing patient/client or Community Based Organization applications with referral systems FHIR APIs
+* [Synchronizing Applications with API Data Sources](synchronizing_applications_with_api_data_sources.html) describes the suggested method for synchronizing patient/client or Community Based Organization applications with referral systems FHIR APIs
 * [FHIR Artifacts](fhir_artifacts_overview.html) to understand the individual FHIR artifacts described in this IG
 * [Capability Statements](artifacts.html#capability-statements) contain important server requirements.
 It is expected that Providers have conformant FHIR servers.
 * [Privacy and Security](privacy_and_security.html) for implementers that are concerned with privacy and security aspects related to implementing the information exchanges defined in this IG